 "I'm not judging" he said softly.

-I made 4 sandwiches with the rolls and chicken meat and went to enjoy my grapes in the ski cabin.
+I made 4 sandwiches with the rolls and chicken meat (which I later learned was an Australian classic - I think I'm evolving) and went to enjoy my grapes in the ski cabin.
 Halfway through the grapes, I went into a chicken coma and promptly fell asleep from the heat and protein explosion.
 My body sucked up the nutrients and tried to heal the 3 weeks of DOMS it was going through.

 When I woke up, I came out to find a Finnish, English, American, and Italian guest all doing an hour long 80's-esque aerobics class in the middle of the lawn.
 Sounds like a classic joke with a cheesey punchline.
 It was lead by a girl who only spoke Italian but the people were in perfect rhythm anyway.
 I ended the night sipping ice coffee and watching the sky fade to black.
 The stars came out and quiet set in, setting the stage for the early start to the legendary Uluru.